 The maximum tip allowed for transport (taxi, airport shuttle, bus, etc.) is 15%.
 The maximum tip allowed for meals is 20%.

 Charges to the SPCC for travel or business meal expenses require the same documentation that’s required for travel and business meal expenses submitted on a reimbursement voucher.
 No exceptions.

-It is not mandatory to include the SPCC Business Meal form as back-up documentation, however it is recommended.
-You are required to upload in the works system an itemized receipt and disclose all 5 components of the SPCC business meal form including the justification and approval for a meal that exceeded the per diem allowance up to 50% over the per diem allowance.
-Note: Meals that exceed 150% of the allowance cannot be purchased with the SPCC.
+It is mandatory to include the SPCC Business Meal form as back-up documentation.
+You are required to upload in the works system an itemized receipt and disclose all 5 components of the SPCC business meal form including the justification and approval for a meal that exceeded the per diem allowance.
+Note: Meals that exceed 200% of the allowance cannot be purchased with the SPCC.

 The Travel Office reviews SPCC transactions for compliance and proper coding of expenses.
 If a transaction violates College Policy or is coded incorrectly, a flag is placed on the transaction which alerts Procurement that the transaction is not within guidelines.
 Should the cardholder receive too many flags, Procurement may review for card suspension or termination.